spruceUI/spruceOS/README.md

   - Initial work has began creating a [Theme Guide](https://github.com/spruceUI/spruceOS/wiki/Theme-design-guide)

 ## Credits/Thanks
-  Tenlevels: Starting spruce, making kickass Themes and getting the A30 where it deserves to be!
+  Tenlevels: Starting spruce, making kickass themes and getting the A30 where it deserves to be!
 Spruce would never have existed without him, we are eternally grateful to the long hours and dedication he put in.
+Thanks buddy!

   Decojon: Auto Save/Quick Shutdown + Resume feature, MainUI patches, Keymon tweaks, Random Game Selector (X-menu).